Clicking Hard Drive Recovery Is Difficult? Absolutely No

 Part 1 – create a bootable CD/DVD or USB disk.

-Step 1: acquire Power Data Recovery Boot Disk by purchasing a license or downloading the trial version.
+Step 1: acquire Power Data Recovery Boot Disk by purchasing a license which includes a snap-in media builder on a computer that works well.

 Part 2 – boot from the boot disk you've just made.